-The causes of failure on this module should be investigated more in detail.
+The causes of failures on this module should be investigated more in detail.

-Table 4 gives the failure ratio of our system and its NE extraction module, Answer Type Decision module, Answer Selection module, for each answer categor the questions classified by our system.
+Table 3 gives the failure ratio of our system and part of its modules for each answer category of the questions classified by our system.

-Note That the category ARTIFACT, used as a default category in our system, may include NEs that should have been classified otherwise, and non-NEs.
+Note that the category ARTIFACT, used as a default category in our system, may include NEs that should have been classified otherwise, and non-NEs.

-Major categories of QAC2 in the above classification are:
+Major categories of QAC2 in the above classification are2: